-Your final grade in PHY 1150 will be determined on the basis of seven tests to be administered during the semester combined with the results of your laboratory experiment reports.
+Your final grade in PHY 1150 will be determined on the basis of a number of quiz tests to be administered during the semester combined with the results of your laboratory experiment reports.

 Each test will examine your knowledge of a topic and will be administered within one week of completing that topic.
-The topics covered in each of the four tests are as follows:
+Final mark will be awarded based on the composite score of lab and quiz tests as follows: